Dilnazzzz/Codepath-Memory-Game/README.md

 - [ + ] A questions button with the game rules appearing as an alert message
 - [ + ] An alert message when a player plays the sequence correctly
 - [ + ] An alert message when a player makes mistake, showing the number of mistakes already made
+- [ + ] Sounds played when the player loses or wins the game.
+- [ + ] Feedback page to collect reviews on the game and how to improve it

 ## Video Walkthrough (GIF)